Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Making use of several VS Code extentions.
 - Foundry comes with a virtual environment for testing `anvil`.
 - Adding different networks to metamask.
+- Deploying to a local blockchain - `forge create`
 -